Potosí: Labor

 According to historian Noble David Cook, "A key factor in understanding the impact of the Potosi mita on the Indians is that mita labor was only one form of work at the mines.
 A 1603 report stated that of 58,800 Indians working at Potosi, 5100 were mitayos, or fewer than one in ten.
 In addition to the mitayos there were 10,500 mingas (contractual workers) and 43,200 free wage earners."
 However, historian Peter Bakewell emphasizes the role of mita labor in Potosí to a greater extent.
 According to his research, though as few as 4500 mitayos were actively laboring in the mines at any given time, this was due to the mita ordinaria system, in which the up to 13,500 men conscripted per year were divided into three parts, each working one out of every three weeks.
 In addition, many of the remaining mingas and wage workers were either mita ordinaria workers on their off weeks or former mitayos who remained in Potosí.

+Within the mines, a figure called el Tío acts as a deity of the land itself.
+El Tío serves as a figure of the mountain itself.
+Laborers within the mines offer coca leaves and alcohol to statues constructed within the mines of the deity to protect themselves from the dangerous conditions.

 Colonial-era society

 Potosí was a multiracial society, with native Andeans, Spanish settlers, and black slaves.
 The largest sector of the population were native men, forced to labor underground mining the silver ore, but there were considerable opportunities for merchants and native traders, who became wealthy.
 Suppliers of food as well as holders of urban and rural real estate prospered in Potosí.
 Women, particularly widows, held property, since they were guaranteed a portion of their husband's estate under Spanish law.
 Small-scale female vendors dominated street markets and stalls, selling food, coca leaves, and chicha (maize beer).
-A portion of the female population were sex workers, which is a typical phenomenon in mining towns generally.
+A portion of the female population were sex workers, who worked in brothels, many of which were annexed to gambling dens.

-By the early 17th century, Basques were well established in the city and made up for a substantial number of the inhabitants in Potosí.
+In the early 17th century, Basques were well established in the city and made up for a substantial number of the inhabitants in Potosí.
 They gathered in a confederation opposed to another one, the Vicuñas, a melting pot of natives and non-Basque Spanish and Portuguese colonists, fighting for control over ore extraction from the mines and its management.
 Eventually, tension among both factions came to a head, resulting in the eruption of overt armed conflict starting 1622 up to 1625.
 The Spanish Crown intervened, siding at one point with the Basques.
-Finally, both factions reached a settlement sealed with a wedding between the son and daughter of the leaders in either side, the Basque Francisco Oyanume and the Vicuña general Castillo.
+Both factions reached a settlement sealed with a wedding between the son and daughter of the leaders in either side, the Basque Francisco Oyanume and the Vicuña general Castillo.
 One of the most famous Basque residents in Potosí (1617–19) was Catalina de Erauso, a nun who escaped her convent and dressed as a man, becoming a driver of llamas and a soldier.